-2.1 Legal Enforceability of Rules
+2.1 Legal enforceability of rules

-- 2.1.1 The general rules for students have been promulgated by means of a resolution of the CUT Council, in terms of the Higher Education Act. - 2.1.2 Except where explicitly stated in the rules of a faculty, or by necessary implication, the general rules are applicable to all faculties of the CUT. - 2.1.3 The Council may arrange with other institutions to offer qualifications and/or the tuition leading to qualifications.
-Any rule that is a requirement of such an agreement is specified in the rules of the faculty or faculties concerned. - 2.1.4 The Students' Representative Council (SRC) is the highest authoritative body of students at the CUT, and negotiations are entered into by the SRC on behalf of the CUT students.
-Any agreement or consultation between the CUT Council and the SRC is binding on all registered students. - 2.1.5 In any rule, terms that refer to the masculine gender also apply to the feminine gender.
+- 2.1.1 The general rules for students have been promulgated by means of a resolution of the CUT Council in terms of the Higher Education Act. - 2.1.2 Except where explicitly stated in the rules of a faculty, or by necessary implication, the general rules apply to all CUT's faculties. - 2.1.3 The council may arrange with other institutions to offer qualifications or tuition leading to qualifications.
+Any rule that is a requirement of such an agreement is specified in the rules of the faculty concerned. - 2.1.4 The students' representative council (SRC) is the highest authoritative body of students at CUT, and the SRC negotiates on behalf of students.
+Any agreement or consultation between the CUT Council and the SRC is binding on all registered students.